victorrentea/spring/challenges.md

 - Define as beans two classes X1 and X2 implementing the same interface X
   - Inject in a field an object of type X (interface) > Enjoy the error, then fix it as follows:
   - If the profile 'local' is active X2 should be injected; otherwise X1.
 Test.
-  - Inject in a field a List<X>: what happens?
+  - Inject in a field an @Autowired List<X>: what happens?
 - Define two beans of the same type Y but with different name
   - Inject an Y somewhere.
 Did it crash?
   - Decide which of the two beans to inject using @Qualifier, and then using Injection Point Name